avabellaw/my-recipe/readme.md

 For the mapping out the database structure, [I created an entity relationship diagram using Lucid.app](https://lucid.app/documents/view/b86f4c01-76f8-480c-be3f-36c04e2dae36)

+* users
+    * User includes the Flask mixin UserMixin to manage users.
+* recipes
+    * Contains 2 foreign keys:
+        * User ID - The user who created the recipe as a foreign key.
+        * Dietary tag ID - The ID of the dietary tags record associated with this recipe.
+* saved_recipes
+    * Contains 2 foreign keys:
+        * Recipe ID
+        * User ID
+    * The combined foreign keys create a primary key for this table.
+    * A primary key "ID" is added to future-proof the table.
+        * A primary key would be needed to properly index the table.
+* modified_recipes
+    * Contains 3 foreign keys:
+        * User ID - The user who modified the recipe.
+        * Recipe ID - The original recipe
+        * Dietary tag ID - The ID of the dietary tags record associated with this recipe.
+* dietary_tags
+    * The ID is added as a foreign key to either a recipe or a modified recipe.

 ### Surface Plane

 I want to have an attractive design that doesn't overwhelm the user.
 I will do this by adding lots of whitespace and not overcrowding pages with recipes.